segofensiva/OSfooler-ng/README.md

 # Synopsis

 Check [original repo](https://pypi.org/project/NetfilterQueue/0.8.1/) for info and stuff.
-You may also be interested of the OSfooler-ng author's speech at [DEF CON 27](https://www.defcon.org/) (running at Aug 8-11 2019)
+You may also be interested of the OSfooler-ng author's speech at [DEF CON 27](https://www.defcon.org/) (Aug 8-11 2019)

 This fork based on change of Python's nfqueue (NetfilterQueue) version from 0.5 to 0.8.1 for the sake of run the OSfooler-ng on different distros, not just deb-based.

+Right now it seems that original author has abandoned the project so the work could be continued here.

-**You may help hugely by trying this on different distros.**
+**You may help hugely by trying this on different distros and submit issues.**
 By now it's been tested fine on Arch and CentOS7.